 When does the heat get too hot?

-In the last ten years, 35 ° C it was considered the temperature beyond which humans are no longer able to regulate the temperature of their body.
-But recent laboratory research, conducted by Daniel Vecellio and his colleagues at Pennsylvania State University, suggests that the average human threshold for heat stress is much lower, even for young, healthy adults.
+In the last ten years, 35 ° C has been considered the temperature beyond which humans are no longer able to regulate their body temperature.
+But recent laboratory research, conducted by Daniel Vecellio and colleagues at Pennsylvania State University, suggests that the average human threshold for stress from heat is very lower, even for young, healthy adults.

-In fact, the researchers monitored heat stress in two dozen subjects between the ages of 18 and 34, in a series of controlled climates.
-In the series of experiments, the team varied the humidity and temperature conditions inside an environmental chamber, sometimes keeping the temperature constant and varying the humidity, other times vice versa.
+The researchers monitored heat stress in two dozen subjects aged 18 to 34, in a series of controlled climates.
+In the series of experiments, the team varied the humidity and temperature conditions inside an environmental chamber, sometimes keeping constant the temperature and varying the humidity, other times vice versa.

-The subjects underwent just enough effort inside the chamber to simulate minimal outdoor activity, walking on a treadmill or pedaling slowly on a bicycle without resistance.
-During these experiments, which lasted for 1,5 to 2 hours, the researchers measured the subjects' skin temperatures using wireless probes and assessed their core temperature using a small telemetry pill that the subjects ingested.
+The subjects subjected themselves to just enough effort inside the chamber to simulate minimal outdoor activity, walking on a treadmill or slowly pedaling a bicycle without resistance.
+During these experiments, which lasted 1,5 to 2 hours, the researchers measured the subjects' skin temperatures using wireless probes and assessed their core temperatures using a small telemetry pill that the subjects swallowed.

 The results

-In hot, humid conditions, study subjects were unable to tolerate heat stress at temperatures close to 30 ° or 31 ° C, according to the team's estimates.
-In conditions of heat and drought, the tolerated temperature was even lower, between 25 ° and 28 ° C, the researchers reported in the Journal of Applied Physiology.
-To give an example, in a very dry environment with about 10% humidity, a theoretical temperature of 25 ° C would correspond to an air temperature of about 50 ° C.
+In hot and humid conditions, the study subjects were unable to tolerate the heat stress at temperatures near 30° or 31° C, the team estimated.
+In hot, dry conditions, the tolerated temperature was even lower, between 25° and 28° C, the researchers reported in Journal of Applied Physiology.
+To give an example, in a very dry environment with approximately 10% humidity, a theoretical temperature of 25° C would correspond to a temperature of the air of about 50° C.

-These results suggest that there is still a lot of work to be done to understand what humans can endure in real-world heat and humidity, but that the threshold could be much lower than people think, says Vecellio.
-The theoretical result of 35 ° C from the 2010 study may still be "the upper limit," he adds.
-"We are trying to find the lower limit."
+These findings suggest that there is still much work to be done to understand what humans can withstand real heat and humidity conditions, but that the threshold could be much lower than you might think, says Vecellio.
+The theoretical result of 35° C from the 2010 study could be still “the upper limit,” he adds.
+“We’re trying to find the lower limit.”

-And let's not forget that this applies to healthy young adults with minimal activity.
-Thresholds for heat stress are likely to be lower for outdoor workers who have to exert effort, or for the elderly or children.
-The assessment of laboratory limits for those most at risk is the subject of the ongoing work for Vecellio and his colleagues.
+And let's not forget that this applies for young people healthy adults performing minimal activity.
+Thresholds for heat stress are likely to be lower for outdoor workers who must exert themselves, or for seniors or children.
+The evaluation of laboratory limits for those most at risk is the object of work underway for Vecellio and his colleagues.

-To conclude, the climate crisis is a serious problem that affects us all closely, regardless of the threshold temperatures that our body is able to tolerate.
-It is therefore important to pay the utmost attention to protect your health and to be aware of what role we can play, as individuals, in addressing this crisis.
+In conclusion, the climate crisis is a serious problem and we must touches everyone up close, regardless of the threshold temperatures that our body is able to tolerate.
+It is, therefore, important lend the maximum attention to protect one's health and be aware of what role we can play, as individuals, to face this crisis.